nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 ###### `Token Owner Hook` Permission Behavior

 Each transfer operation accepts a batch that defines token owners that send tokens (senders) and token owners that receive tokens (receivers).

-* Token owner contracts MAY implement either an `fa2_token_sender` and/or `fa2_token_receiver` hook interface.
+Token owner contracts MAY implement either `fa2_token_sender` and/or `fa2_token_receiver` interfaces.

-* Sender and/or receiver hooks can approve the transaction or reject it by failing.
-If such a hook is invoked and failed, the whole transfer operation MUST fail.

-* If all of the following conditions are met, the FA2 contract MUST invoke both `fa2_token_sender` and `fa2_token_receiver` entry points:
-  * the token owner implements both `fa2_token_sender` and `fa2_token_receiver`
-    interfaces
-  * the token owner receives and sends some tokens in the same transfer operation
-  * both sender and receiver hooks are enabled by the FA2 permissions policy

-* If the token owner participates in multiple transfers within the transfer operation batch and hook invocation is required by the permissions policy, the hook MUST be invoked only once.
+Those interfaces define a hook entry point that accepts transfer description and invoked by the FA2 contract in the context of transfer, mint and burn operations.

 Token owner permission can be configured to behave in one of the following ways: